-- Karma Houdini: He avoids getting punished for every one of his misdeeds, though it's subverted in the series finale.
+- Karma Houdini Warranty: He avoids getting punished for every one of his misdeeds until the series finale.
 He may have all of that money but he won't be able to enjoy it.

 - Knight Templar Parent: He's eaten every ex-boyfriend his daughter has dated after they broke her heart (not after, while they were dating his daughter).
 Naturally, this raises problems for the Sinclair family once Robbie starts dating her.

 - Large and in Charge: He's massive and the boss of Earl.

 - Large Ham: He tends to speak loudly and with a lot of vigor.